canmerkut/canmerkut/README.md

 ## Goals

-I have several ambitious goals, a few of which include:
+I have several ambitious goals, and one of my primary objectives is to develop a user-friendly CMS (Content Management System) with a NoSQL database.
+This CMS aims to provide a straightforward and efficient solution for managing digital content, making it accessible to a wide range of users.

+In addition to the CMS project, I'm also working on:

 - 🌱 Developing soilless plant cultivation systems.
 - 🚀 Creating a high-speed, specialized NoSQL database.